nate1100/My-Portfolio/Data-Science-Projects.md

 *Developed a browser-based extension that shall automatically categorize each URL as legitimate or phishing.

 ## Architectural Paradigm of the Study
-This project used two important components further understand the cycle: the PhishCheck Chrome extension, which serves as the front-end, and Python, which serves as the study's back-end.
+This project used two important components to further understand the cycle: the PhishCheck Chrome extension, which serves as the front-end, and Python, which serves as the study's back-end.
 Front-end components such as pop-up window and background scripts are some of the important parts of chrome extensions that were navigated first when users visit a website or enter a url in the pop-up address bar. <br />

 ![](images/1.png)